 - Limited astronomical use beyond observing the moon

 The telescope includes a 76mm optic that allows 60% more light than typical beginner telescopes, and it comes with two Kellner eyepieces as well as the Orion Moon Map 260.
-The moon map will help kids find and identify the features of the Moon, helping them appreciate what they are seeing.
+The moon map will help kids find and identify the features of the Moon to better appreciate what they are seeing.

 Scorecard – Orion 10033 FunScope 76mm TableTop Reflector Telescope